luetkemj/luetkemj.github.io/README.md

 - [x] remove cruft pages (from the bootstrapping)
 - [ ] fix all console warnings
-- [ ] move all images from imgur (offline mode broken without this for some posts and all comics)
+- [ ] move all images from imgur (offline mode broken without this for some posts and all comics) have  a sane approach to organizing these...

 ### bugs